excluence/excluence-docs/docs/intro.md

 }
 ```

 This was just a simple query without much manipulation, but in complex queries like latest deposits or total deposit amount calculation can also be performed.
-To learn how to write complex SQL queries using **ParcelQL** move to next part.
+To learn how to write complex SQL queries using **ParcelQL** move to this [page](/docs/parcelQL/intro).